BrainbitLLC/neurosdk2-cpp/README.md

 #### Info about channels

-NeuroEEG device has 24 channels.
+DragonEEG device has 24 channels.
 You can get channels count by `channels_count` property.
 Get channels count:

 ```cpp
 int32_t chCount = getChannelsCountSensor(sensor);